 And that's when it clicked.

 On top of that: texture enhancement for fabric detail, sharpness for edges, and two automatic crops based on where the model stands in the image.
-Full body at 1060×1280 ratio, knee-cut at 65% model height.
+Full body at 1060×1280 ratio, knee-cropped at 65% model height.
 All server-side via Sharp, all in one API call.

 And that's where it changed this evening.
 Not one image, but the series.
 It starts to hold together.
 It no longer feels like individual renders, but like one setting.